susestudio/studio-help/600_faq/100_general.md

 ## Where and how can I report bugs?

-Please send us your problem via the feedback link (the speech bubble shown on the top left in the appliance editor or your home page).
+Please, send us your problem via the feedback link (the speech bubble shown on the top left in the appliance editor or your home page).